Crowts/End-to-End-Technical-Case-Study/README.md

  The business wants to implement banking services where customers can request services via a WhatsApp voice note.
 The business wants to establish in real-time what service the customer is requesting so they can trigger some upstream process.
 The requirement is to build a model that will ingest the audio recording and determine what service fulfilment category they belong to.

 ## AI Functionality
 The AI functionality is comprised of two parts.
-The first uses a pre-trained [XLS-R](https://huggingface.co/facebook/wav2vec2-xls-r-1b) model to transcribe audio files and the second uses [Sentence-transformer](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) embeddings to generate representations of the transcription
+The first uses a pre-trained [XLS-R](https://huggingface.co/facebook/wav2vec2-xls-r-1b) model to transcribe audio files and the second uses [Sentence-transformer](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) embeddings to generate representations of the transcription before applying K-means clustering.
+-
 <br>

 # Requirements